contanpe/PSCI/Theory Roadmap and Abstract.md

 In 1.4ln(ɸ):

 - ln(ɸ) encodes spiral angular velocity tied to dodecahedral symmetry.
 - τ⁻¹ maps to an *inverse* curvature of spacetime’s fractal lattice: tighter curvature = faster novelty infusion.
-This is the origin of **frequency** (the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.
+This is the origin of **frequency** (for example, the tightness of the curve of a sine wave); it inherently means that higher frequencies can infuse novelty faster into the Universe.

 **Geometric Interpretation**